-If you press the Enter key or the Y key, the line that matches the specified string becomes the current line and the search ends.
+If you enter Y or press the Enter key, the line that matches the specified string becomes the current line and the search ends.
 Enter any other character to continue the search until another string is found, or until all lines within the range are searched.
 Once all the lines within the range are searched, the Not found message is displayed.